khulnasoft-lab/design.khulnasoft.com/contents/patterns/notifications.md

 ### Content

 Both email and UI notifications aim to keep users up-to-date about things happening within GitLab.
 Content of email and UI notifications is currently non-identical, though we are working to bring more of a parity between them.
+Until then, for any new email notifications created, consider adding a corresponding To-Do, as well.

 ### Configuration